Please update your Flash player to see this menu.

 Shopping enthusiasts won't want to miss the Premium Outlets at Carlsbad, one of the hottest outlet malls in the state of California.
 This large, new, and attractive outdoor mall features clothing for everyone in the family, plus restaurants and snack shops.

 Nostalgia lovers will want to visit the little village of Encinitas, which remains reminiscent of a 1960's surfing town.
 You'll also find cute shops and dining opportunities in Encinitas village.
-And, OF COURSE, surfers will want to head to Swami's, one of Southern California's premier surfing beaches (also in Encinitas...located behind the Self Realization shrine...just below Sea Cliff Park.)
+And, OF COURSE, surfers will want to head to Swami's State Beach, one of Southern California's premier surfing beaches (also in Encinitas...located near the Self Realization shrine and Sea Cliff Park.)

 The San Elijo State Beach phone number is: 760/753-5091.